morulus/resolve-up.bash/README.md

 ## Usage

-The find-outer exports short commands:
+The resolve-up exports short commands:

-- `..` (alias of `find-outer`) to resolve nearest path in the parent directories
+- `..` (alias of `resolve-up`) to resolve nearest path in the parent directories
-- `...` (greedy mode of find-outer, alias of `find-outer -g`) to resolve all matches in the parent directories.
+- `...` (greedy mode of resolve-up, alias of `resolve-up -g`) to resolve all matches in the parent directories.

 Examples: